Quadirreed/BootCamp/Lessons/15-Web-Vulnerabilities-and-Hardening/README.md

 **Next Week's Lab Environment**: At the end of 15.3, we will set up a new Azure Lab Environment for the Pentesting unit.

+### Security+ Domains

+This unit covers portions of the following domains on the Security+ exam:

+- 1.0 Attacks, Threats, and Vulnerabilities
+- 2.0 Architecture and Design
+- 3.0 Implementation

+For more information about these Security+ domains, refer to the following resource: [Security+ Exam Objectives](https://comptiacdn.azureedge.net/webcontent/docs/default-source/exam-objectives/comptia-security-sy0-601-exam-objectives-(2-0).pdf?sfvrsn=8c5889ff_2)

 ### Unit Objectives